jbilcke/latent-browser/README.md

 Here are some examples to get you started:

+- `a whack-a-mole game but with spiders, a css 3-per-3 grid, emojis, and JS code`
 - `a clone of asteroid using <canvas>, the mouse should orient the spaceship, it should fire bullets when clicking, and bullets can destroy asteroids.`
 - `website for a company selling time travel visit packages (great pyramids, Trojan wars..).
 The website features 3 polaroid pictures taken by tourists of those eras`